request/request-promise/README.md

 ## Change History

 - v1.0.0 (upcoming)
-    - **Breaking Change**: Streaming (e.g. the use of `.pipe(...)`) is not supported anymore.
-The original Request library should be used for that.
-Both Request-Promise and Request can be used alongside in the same project without interference.
-    - **Minor Braking Change**: Some errors that were previously thrown - e.g. for wrong input parameters - are now passed to the rejected promise instead
+    - **Braking Change**: Some errors that were previously thrown synchronously - e.g. for wrong input parameters - are now passed to the rejected promise instead
       *(Thanks to @josnidhin for suggesting that in [issue #43](https://github.com/request/request-promise/issues/43))*
     - For HEAD requests the headers instead of an empty body is returned (unless `resolveWithFullResponse = true` is used) *(Thanks to @zcei for proposing the change in [issue #58](https://github.com/request/request-promise/issues/58))*